 Forcing a conversation with your dad will never result in anything good.
 And even if it does, the risk of making things worse is still high.
 Guys rarely ‘open up’ to one another.
 There’s something about this so-called ‘masculinity’ that almost always prevents us from bringing our walls down and actually saying the right words that could fix everything.
 So just to be safe, don’t.

 This one is very important.
 Don’t let time be an enemy once more.
 Instead, allow it to set the pace.
 If things start yielding positive results right away then good.
 But if they don’t, then let them.
 Patience is the key to making sure that things will go by correctly.
 Don’t rush it and you will get the kind of results you want.
+“Fostering a relationship with an older family member is like tending a garden.
+It takes time, patience, and planning,” wrote Tchiki Davis, PhD.

 These are just some of the things I did to fix my relationship with my Dad.
 As previously mentioned, these things will not be practical for everyone.
 But since they did great things for me, I’m still going to recommend them.
 If you are done reading this, you can go out and fix things with your Dad – now.
 You’ll never know, maybe that’s all you need to do.